hsnlab/escape/escape/doc/source/index.rst

 which enables the joint programming and virtualization of cloud and networking resources.

-The main scope of ESCAPE as a multi-domain orchestrator (MdO) is to discover, detect and manage the different administrative domains which can use different transport technologies, communication interfaces and message formats.
+The main scope of ESCAPE as a multi-domain orchestrator (MdO) is to discover, detect and manage infrastructure domains using different technologies.

-ESCAPE may receive the specific service requests on its REST-like API, orchestrate the requested Network Functions (NF) on the full resource view, which collected from the administrative domains, with the help of a dedicated resource mapping algorithm and propagate the calculated service parts to the managed Domain Orchestrators (DO).
+ESCAPE receives the specific service requests on its REST-like API, orchestrate the requested Service Function Chains on the full resource view (which is constructed automatically based on the information gathered from lower level domains) making use of a dedicated resource mapping algorithm and propagate the calculated service parts to the corresponding Domain Orchestrators (DO).

-In addition ESCAPE can be used in the role of a local Domain Orchestrator in which ESCAPE uses a modified version of the Mininet network emulation platform to deploy the requested Network Functions and to realize the dataplane connectivity.
+In addition, ESCAPE can be used in the role of a local Domain Orchestrator when an extended version of Mininet network emulation platform is used as an infrastructure which is able to run Network Functions and to realize dataplane connectivity.

 .. tip::